jundalisay/superb/content/en/social/economics/principles/intro/chapter-04b.md

 ---
-heading: "Chapter 4"
+heading: "Chapter 4b"
 title: "Four Laws Table"
-# date: 2022-03-27
-date: 2022-03-06
+date: 2022-03-24
-image: /photos/buy.jpg
+image: "/photos/buy.jpg"
-description: ""
+description: "Here is a table for the four classifications of Exchangeable value in pantrynomics, using 'price' as its snapshot"
 author: Dalisay
 ---

-Here is a table for the four classifications of Exchangeable value in pantrynomics, using "price" as its snapshot:
+Here is a table for the four classifications of Exchangeable value in Superphysics, using "price" as its snapshot:

-Pantrynomics | Personal | Society
+Superphysics | Personal | Society
 --- | --- | ---
 Subjective and Variable (Buyer's perspective) | Nominal Price (value in currency) | Market Price (value to the buyer) Objective and Natural or Invariable (Seller's perspective) | Real Price (value in grain or labour) | Natural Price (value to the seller)